Track stand

 The track stand or standstill is a technique that bicycle riders can use to maintain balance while their bicycle remains stationary or moves only minimal distances.
 The technique originated in track cycling and is now used by other types of cyclists wishing to stop for a short time without putting a foot on the ground, such as bike commuters at stop signs.
 To perform a track stand, a cyclist holds the cranks in an approximately horizontal position with the front wheel steered to the left or right, which converts the steered front wheel into a side-to-side motion.
-In the case of a fixed-gear bicycle, the rider may also alternative between pedaling slightly forwards and slightly backwards.
+In the case of a fixed-gear bicycle, the rider may also alternate between pedaling slightly forward and slightly backward.

 Origin and use

 The term originated from use of the technique by track cyclists prior to starting, or as a tactic in track sprinting whereby riders will initially ride very slowly and maneuver across the track in an effort to get their rival to take the lead so that they can then draft (or slipstream) behind, conserving energy for the final sprint.

 Other types of cyclists also use the technique.
 Commuters and bike messengers use it while stopped in traffic, especially at red lights, mountain bikers use it in difficult terrain to determine a path and BMX cyclists use it in preparation for tricks.